tannerpressnet/ComposingCustomLayouts/README.md

 ## Choose the view that fits

 The size of the voting buttons depends on the width of the text they contain.
-For people that speak another language, or that use a larger text size, the horizontally arranged buttons might not fit in the display.
+For people that speak another language or that use a larger text size, the horizontally arranged buttons might not fit in the display.
 So the app uses [`ViewThatFits`][ViewThatFits] to let SwiftUI choose between a horizontal and a vertical arrangement of the buttons for the one that fits in the